 Dear sellers, please book the coming up February on your calendars as your next most important month for this year.
 Following our latest post regarding maintaining the momentum, the Chinese New Year (CNY) holiday, if you heard about it or not, contains a great importance for every reliable and successful seller and therefore must be understood completely and planned properly.

-The Chinese New Year festival is one of the biggest human events on the planet, in which the whole population of China (about 1.5 billion people!!) are going on vacation.
+The Chinese New Year festival is one of the biggest human events on the planet, in which the whole population of China (about 1.5 billion people!!) is going on vacation.
 During this time, most if not all companies and factories are closed.
-Official dates are changing each year and this year’s official dates are scheduled for 15th – 21st of February, However, the total period of intermission may prolong for up to 40 days, with no particular constancy.
+Official dates are changing each year and this year’s official dates are scheduled for 5th – 11st of February, However, the total period of intermission may prolong for up to 40 days, with no particular constancy.
 The first reason is that during the holiday Chinese people from all over the country are traveling from cities to the rural areas to meet their families, a journey that may last for several days for each direction.
 In order to provide maximum time with their loved ones, in which they meet only at this time of the year, most of the factories allow their workers to start traveling sooner.
 Thus, factories are closing up earlier and the whole manufacturing along with it.
 The second reason for the extension is the time wasted on arguments between employees and managers about wages and conditions, or the fact that the employees missed the chance to buy the ticket for the right train that would take them back to work on time.

 How it affects Amazon Sellers?